milovanovic/gbemac/README.md

 ========================================================

 ## Overview
 This repository contains a Chisel generator used to instantiate a run-time configurable Gigabit Ethernet Media Access Controller (GbEMAC) written in [Chisel](http://www.chisel-lang.org) and Verilog HDLs.
-The Ethernet Controller is used for transferring data from an FPGA-based board with an Ethernet port to a PC, using TCP IPv4 protocol for data transfers.
+The Ethernet Controller is used for transferring data from an FPGA-based board with an Ethernet port to a PC, using UDP IPv4 protocol for data transfers.
 For the implementation of some parts of this module, open-source OpenCores' [10_100_1000 Mbps tri-mode ethernet MAC](https://opencores.org/projects/ethernet_tri_mode) block is used, modified and upgraded.
 More information about the GbEMAC module can be found among the proceedings of [2021 IcETRAN international conference](https://www.etran.rs/2022/zbornik/ICETRAN-22_radovi/038-ELI1.1.pdf).

 ### GbEMAC Implementation